eix-js/core/README.md

 npm install
 ```

-You can use `npm test' to run all tests and `npm docs to generate docs`.
+You can use `npm test` to run all tests and `npm run docs` to generate docs.